infinum/qa-handbook/Tools/Using JIRA and Confluence.md

 > In Jira Software, each release is called a version!
 A version is a set of features and fixes released together as a single update to your product.

 Assigning issues to versions help to plan the order in which new features (stories) for the application will be released to users.
-In JIRA, you can view issues according to which version they belong to.
+In Jira, you can view issues according to which version they belong to.
 This helps plan upcoming versions of the application, which may span multiple sprints.

 ## Boards

-* Boards simply display all active work items
+Boards simply display all active work items.
-* The main board: "Your project board" in this case "**TP board**"

-The board displays: Active sprint, this is the view you’ll use most of the time spent in JIRA
+You'll probably spend most of your time looking at the active sprint:

 ![](/img/Slika_7.png)